Skip to content Skip to footer navigation

 Accident policies

-The cheapest policy in each state is an accident-only policy, which covers accidents and ambulance.
-As a government requirement, these policies must also cover rehab, palliative care and psychiatric care in a public hospital – which means nothing more than you can choose your own doctor.
+The only difference between this cover and what you get under Medicare is that you can choose your own doctor.
 And regardless of your cover, it's very hard to get a place in a public hospital for these services.
 All other services and illnesses are excluded.

 Accident policies can also have restrictions.
 For example, HCF's Accident Only policy covers you for the initial treatment if you go to emergency within 24 hours after the accident, but you're not covered for any follow-up treatment.